GM axes Holden in global exit from right-hand-drive markets

-General Motors on Sunday announced plans to shutter Australian subsidiary Holden by 2021 as part of a continuing effort to exit all right-hand-drive markets.
+General Motors on Sunday announced plans to shutter Australian subsidiary Holden and its dealer network by 2021 as part of a continuing effort to exit all right-hand-drive markets.

 Holden's local design and engineering operations, which were retained after its production operations ceased in 2017, will also be dropped.
 Approximately 600 staff will lose their jobs while 200 will be retained to handle warranty and parts services for up to 10 years.